penful/Causal_HM_streaming/README.md

 # Causal_HM_streaming
-Publicly available R code of the paper: Variable selection for hidden Markov models with continuous variables and missing data
+Publicly available example of the R code of the paper: Variable selection for hidden Markov models with continuous variables and missing data

+This is a list of the files provided to show the proposal in the paper: *An analysis of the effect of streaming on civic participation through a causal hidden Markov model* written by

+- F. Bartolucci (University of Perugia, IT)
+- D. Favaro (University of Padova, IT)
+- F. Pennoni (University of Milano-Bicocca, IT)
+- D. Sciulli (University of Chieti-Pescara, IT)

+The code provided as an example was written in R with the following software R version 4.2.2 (2022-10-31)

+The files are:

+## Data

+- data.Rdata: contains some pseudo data used for the illustrative example

+## Code and Results

+- code_example.R:   description of the pseudo data andestimation of the causal hidden Markov model with post-treatment covariates.